FAQs 101: Who, What, Where and When?

-If a student does not have access to a computer or other technology at home that they need in order to complete school work, parents are strongly encouraged to get in touch with the relevant grade adviser or division head who will help find a solution.
+If a student does not have access to a computer or other technology at home that they need in order to complete school work, parents are strongly encouraged to get in touch with the relevant Grade Dean or Division Head who will help find a solution.

-Complete information on our educational technology resources and use policies is available in our Student Handbook, which is distributed to middle and high school students and parents annually and is available at any time as a PDF through the Parent Portal.
+Complete information on our educational technology resources and use policies is available in our Student Handbook through the Parent Portal.

 The school has a dedicated team of trained professionals who work together as Student Support Services.
 Student Support Services is made up primarily of the school’s psychologists, learning specialists and testing coordinators, but they also work closely with school nurses and health educators.
-The Student Support Services team are here as a resource for students, parents, and teachers and are in regular contact with division heads and grade advisers.
+The Student Support Services team are here as a resource for students, parents, and teachers and are in regular contact with division offices.
 It is important to note that, especially in the younger grades, the presence of support staff in the classroom is an ordinary part of the school day that does not necessarily indicate a “problem” in that classroom.